Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Real-Time DMPC Framework with Quantization Refinement

 \subsection{DMPC Framework with Quantization Refinement}

-For the process of solving the DMPC problem \eqref{DMPC problem} using Algorithm 1, we define $T$ as the number of bits available per time step $t$ for agent $i$ to transmit a single variable to agent $j$, $n$ as the number of bits representing a variable transmitted at each optimization iteration, and $K$ as the number of optimization iterations implemented at each time step $t$.
-Consequently, the communication constraint $T \geq n K$ must be considered.
-We propose a DMPC framework with a quantization refinement scheme to deal with the quantization noises (due to a limited bit number $n$) and sub-optimal solutions (due to a limited iteration number $K$) resulting from a limited data rate $T$.
-Algorithm 2 shows the proposed framework with an \textbf{off-line stage} for quantization parameter design and an \textbf{on-line stage} for control input computation.
+{Let $T$ be the given communication data rate, defined as the number of bits available per time step for one agent to transmit to another agent.
+The communication constraint $n K \leq T$ exists and limits the number of iterations $K$ that Alg.
+1 can be implemented and introduces quantization noise into Alg.
+1.} {We assume sufficient computation resources are provided for carrying out all computations.} To address the communication constraint, we propose a DMPC framework with a quantization refinement scheme in Alg.
+2, which contains an \textbf{off-line stage} for quantization parameter design and an \textbf{on-line stage} for quantization refinement and control input computation.

-In the \textbf{off-line stage}, we assume all agents have access to the global information.
-In Step 1, given the data rate $T$, the quantization bit number $n$ and iteration number $K$ are determined according to $T \geq n K$.
-The initial quantization intervals $C_{\alpha,0}$ and $C_{\beta,0}$ are set to $0$.
-The optimal solution $z^*_0$ associated with $x_0$ is computed to initialize the online stage.
+In the \textbf{off-line stage}, we assume all agents have access to the global information. {Given data rate $T$, the quantization bit number $n$ and iteration number $K$ satisfying the communication constraint $n K \leq T$ are determined (Step 1).
+Then, the the global state $X_0$ is measured for computing the optimal solution $z^*_0$ (Step 2).
+For initialization (Step 3), the warm-start solution $z^K_0$ is set to $z^*_0$ and the base quantization intervals $C_{i,t}$ are set to $0$.}

-In the \textbf{on-line stage}, at $t=0$, the off-line computed control law $\pi_i^*(0)$ is applied to each agent.
-In Step 5, each agent computes the global state change $\Delta x_{t-1} := x_t - x_{t-1}$ and updates the initial quantization intervals in Step 6:

-with $J_\alpha (n)$, $J_\beta (n)$, and $Y (n)$ defined in \textup{(31)}.
-In Step 7, the local solution from the previous time step is used as a warm-starting solution at the current time step.
-In Step 8, the DMPC problem \eqref{DMPC problem} is solved via Algorithm 1.
-As illustrated in Fig. 1, the update rules in Step 6 of Algorithm 2, together with Step 1 and 6 in Algorithm 1, refine the quantization intervals so that the quantization noise gradually decreases as the time step $t$ increases.
-On the other hand, the warm-starting strategy in Step 7 allows the on-line sub-optimal solution $z^K_t$ to be continuously updated despite only $K$ optimization iterations being implemented in Step 8 at each time step $t$.